scorpiocavalier/m2-5-js--more-fundamentals-P1/README.md

-# Module 2-5 - More JavaScript Fundamentals P1
+# Module 2-6 - More JavaScript Fundamentals P1

-... add more explanation here ...

-1. Open the debugger view
-2. Open the debugger configuration
-3. Change the file to be the one you're working on.
-Leave it to problem1 for the first exercise
-4. Run the test for the specified problem when you think you're done
+## Exercises P3

+These exercises are

+3-4